 - Damage received by power plants

 People should exercise caution to avoid accidents indirectly caused by the storm.
-Below list includes tips during a power outage.
+The list below includes tips during a power outage.

-- Don’t get near downed power lines.
-Watch out for power cords, downed electric utility poles, and possible live wires hidden by floodwaters.
+- Don’t go near downed power lines.
+Watch out for power cords, fallen electric utility poles, and possible live wires hidden by floodwaters.
 Stay indoors unless you need to evacuate.

 - Use flashlights instead of candles for lesser chance of household fires.

 - Turn off electric appliances and unplug them from the socket.
 This prevents power surge upon restoration of electricity.